 Experience has demonstrated that four alternate jurors may not be enough for some lengthy criminal trials.
 See e.g., United States v.
 Bentvena, 288 F.2d 442 (2d Cir.
 1961); Reports of the Proceedings of the Judicial Conference of the United States, 1961, p.
-104. The amendment to the first sentence increases the number authorized from four to six.
-The fourth sentence is amended to provide an additional peremptory challenge where a fifth or sixth alternate juror is used.
+104. The amendment to the first sentence increases the number amended to provide an additional peremptory challenge where a fifth or sixth alternate juror is used.